Zoneomics Logo

 Transient: A transient is a person who occupies a dwelling unit on a temporary basis and who does not intend to make the dwelling his residence.
 Transients typically do not stay in one (1) dwelling unit for more than one (1) week.

-Travel Trailer Recreational Vehicle Park: A tract of land under unified ownership which has been developed with all necessary facilities and services in accordance with a development plan meeting all the requirements of this ordinance, and which is intended for the express purpose of providing a satisfactory living environment for travel trailer residents on a temporary basis.
+Travel Trailer Recreational Vehicle Park: A tract of land under unified ownership which has been developed with all necessary facilities and services in accordance with a development plan meeting all the requirements of this Ordinance, and which is intended for the express purpose of providing a satisfactory living environment for travel trailer residents on a temporary basis.

 Uses: The purpose for which land, a building, or other structure is designed, arranged, or intended, or for which it is or may be occupied or maintained.